-The first thing that's important is to determine how long you're actually having sex.
+The first thing that's important is to determine how long you're having sex.

 If you're an athlete having sex for 30 minutes to an hour, you're not going to deplete your energy in any significant way the following day.
 However, if you're having a marathon sex session for several hours, the lack of sleep can impact your capabilities.

-For the majority of people, it's not the sex that hurts their performance, it's staying up all night looking for sex that's the problem.
+For many people, it's not the sex that hurts their performance; it's staying up all night looking for sex that's the problem.

 Some speculation has been made that sex reduces testosterone, so athletes who have sex the night before are less aggressive.
 It's not true.
-Studies were conducted to track testosterone levels and it was discovered they returned to normal within a couple hours of having sex.
+Studies were conducted to track testosterone levels, and it was discovered they returned to normal within a couple of hours after having sex.
 That finding doesn't suggest athletes should change their sexual behavior the night before, but it does suggest a possible benefit of sex an hour or two before competition.

-Of course if you're a hothead during competition and are constantly receiving penalties, sex just before might take off the edge and make you a better competitor.
+Of course, if you're a hothead during competition and are continually receiving penalties, sex just before might take off the edge and make you a better competitor.

 INSOMNIA - ANXIETY